sparkflows/writing-new-node/docs/README_Running_Workflow_JSON_With_Spark_Submit.md

 The workflow can be created from the Sparkflows user interface.
 Each workflow has a json representation.

-The workflow json can be submitted to execution on the cluster with spark-submit.
+The workflow json can be submitted for execution on the cluster with spark-submit.

 In the below example, the workflow json is ExampleWorkflow.json.